munificent/craftinginterpreters/book/statements-and-state.md

 However, doing so interacts poorly with the REPL.
 In the middle of a REPL session, it's nice to not have to mentally track which variables you've already defined.
-We could allow redefinition in the REPL but not in scripts, but then users have to learn two sets of rules, and code copied and pasted from one form to the other might not work.
+We could allow redefinition in the REPL but not in scripts, but then users would have to learn two sets of rules, and code copied and pasted from one form to the other might not work.

 <aside name="scheme">

-My rule about variables and scoping is, "When in doubt, do what Scheme does."
+My rule about variables and scoping is, "When in doubt, do what Scheme does".
 The Scheme folks have probably spent more time thinking about variable scope than we ever will -- one of the main goals of Scheme was to introduce lexical scoping to the world -- so it's hard to go wrong if you follow in their